eddiejaoude/zf2-logger/README.md

 ## Example output

-Each output includes & is prepended with the host - this is especially useful when working with multi layer/tier architecture.
+Each output includes & is prepended with the host - this is especially useful when working with multi layer/tier architecture, i.e. F/E (UI) -> B/E (API).
 As these can all write to the same output in the stack execution order or alternatively to different outputs.

 ### Request